 The Bank primarily uses customer deposits to fund its operations, and to a lesser extent borrowings in the form of securities sold under agreements to repurchase, advances from the Federal Home Loan Bank, and other borrowings.
 The Bank's deposits are generally obtained from the Bank's geographic market area.
 The Bank utilizes traditional marketing methods to attract new customers and deposits, by offering a wide variety of products and services and utilizing various forms of advertising media.
 Although the vast majority of the Bank's deposits are retail in nature, the Bank does engage in certain wholesale activities, primarily accepting deposits generated by brokers or Internet listing services.
 The Bank considers wholesale deposits to be an alternative borrowing source rather than a customer relationship and, as such, their levels are determined by management's decisions as to the most economic funding sources.
-Brokered-deposits totaled \$632.9 million, or 5.4%, of total deposits, at December 31, 2016, compared to \$684.2 million, or 6.5%, at December 31, 2015.
+Brokered-deposits totaled \$756.1 million, or 6.0%, of total deposits, at December 31, 2017, compared to \$632.9 million, or 5.4%, at December 31, 2016.

-The Company's total deposits increased \$1.2 billion, or 11.1%, to \$11.7 billion at December 31, 2016, from \$10.5 billion at December 31, 2015, primarily due to a \$445.1 million, or 21.9%, increase in non-interest bearing demand deposits, a \$293.2 million, or 15.4%, increase in money market deposits, a \$264.0 million, or 27.3%, increase in NOW deposits, a \$101.8 million, or 16.5% increase in savings deposits, and a \$61.5 million, or 1.2%, increase in time deposits.
+The Company's total deposits increased \$1.0 billion, or 8.7%, to \$12.7 billion at December 31, 2017, from \$11.7 billion at December 31, 2016, primarily due to a \$343.5 million, or 6.8%, increase in time deposits, a \$305.0 million, or 12.3%, increase in non-interest bearing demand deposits, a \$180.1 million, or 14.6%, increase in NOW deposits, a \$137.3 million, or 19.1%, increase in savings deposits a \$49.3 million, or 2.2%, increase in money market deposits.
 The following table displays the deposit mix for the past three years: